The information in this article applies to:

 - Click OK to close the dialog to apply your change.

-- The plan that is currently open will not be affected by the change, however, when you select File> New Plan from the menu to open a new plan, it will use the specified units of measure.
+- The plan that is currently open will not be affected by the change, however, when you select File> New Plan to open a new plan, it will use the specified units of measurement.

 To specify template plans

-If you have specified Imperial Units for your new plans on the New Plans panel of the Preferences dialog but new, blank plans are using metric units, it's likely that your specified imperial template plan is actually a metric plan.
+If you have specified U.S. (Imperial) Units for your new plans on the New Plans panel of the Preferences dialog but new, blank plans are using metric units, it's likely that your specified imperial template plan is actually a metric plan.